ComputationalRadiationPhysics/picongpu/docs/source/usage/workflows/synchrotronExtensionDocumentation.rst

 Model Used
 ----------

-The model implemented in this extension is based on the assumptions and formulations described in Gonoskov et al., 2015.
+The model implemented in this extension is based on the assumptions and formulations described in Gonoskov et al., 2015 [Gonoskov2015]_.
 The implementation simulates one process as described in section B.1 "Photon emission and nonlinear Compton scattering".
 The specific algorithm is described in section G "Modified event generator".
 The key assumptions of the model include:

 - **Insignificant Variation of Fields during one time step:** The electric (:math:`\vec E`) and magnetic (:math:`\vec B`) fields are assumed to vary insignificantly during one time step of the PIC simulation.
 - **Ultrarelativistic Case:** The electrons are considered to be in an ultrarelativistic state, where the Lorentz factor :math:`\gamma \gg 1`.
 - **Transverse Acceleration Dominance:**  emission of a particle is predominantly defined by the transverse acceleration (the longitudinal acceleration has :math:`\gamma^2` times less contribution to the emission intensity).
 - **Effective Magnetic Field:** The emission properties can be approximated by considering an electron rotating in a constant uniform magnetic field (:math:`H_{\text{eff}}`), which is determined by the transverse acceleration.
-For this condition to be met the assumption :math:`\gamma \sim a_0 \gg 100` is considered.
+For this condition to be met the assumption :math:`\gamma \sim a_0 \gg 100` is considered. (:math:`a_0` is the normalized electric field strength of the laser field).
 - **Forward Direction Emission:** The radiation emitted by the electrons is in the forward direction relative to their motion.

 How and When to Use Synchrotron Radiation